aaron-at97/proyectoBookiernes/readme.md

 ```
 pip install -r requirements.txt
 ```
-Also you will need to apply the migrations from the Django models by using:
+Also, you will need to apply the migrations from the Django models by using:
 ```
 python manage.py makemigrations
 python manage.py migrate
 ```
-And finally you will be able to start the project locally using:
+Finally, you will be able to start the project locally using:
 ```
 python manage.py runserver